-Katrina Needham had her whole life planned: Marry her beloved Major Richard Domont and live happily-ever-after … until he’s seen with another woman.
-Distraught, and needing a distraction, she agrees to assist the rugged, and dangerously handsome privateer, The Saint of the Sea, find a wife.
+Katrina Needham intended to marry her beloved major and live happily-ever-after—until he’s seen with another woman.
+Distraught, and needing a distraction, she agrees to assist the rugged, and dangerously handsome Captain Dominic St. Monté find a wife.
 So why does she find herself entertaining romantic notions about the privateer turned duke?

-Dominic St. Monté loves everything about his life as a sea captain, but when he unexpectedly inherits a dukedom and the care of his young sisters, he reluctantly decides he must marry.
+When Nic unexpectedly inherits a dukedom and the care of his young sisters, he reluctantly decides he must marry.
 Afterward, if his new duchess is willing, he hopes to return to the sea-faring life he craves part-time.
 If she doesn’t agree, he’ll have no choice but to give up the sea forever.

-Nic, now The Duke of Pendergast, enlists a family friend’s help in finding an acceptable bride and soon realizes Katrina possesses every characteristic he seeks in a duchess.
+Nic soon realizes Katrina possesses every characteristic he seeks in a duchess.
 The more time he spends with the vivacious beauty, the more enamored he becomes.
 Still, he cannot ask for her hand.
-Not only is she promised to another, a man still determined to make her his, she has absolutely no interest in becoming a privateer’s wife.
+Not only is she still officially promised to another, she has absolutely no interest in becoming a duchess, much less a privateer’s wife.